 Champions Locker Room Program (finals only).
 The NCAA has partnered with select NCAA licensees to celebrate the national champions of each of the 90 NCAA championships.
 Each team champion shall receive a national champions T-shirt and hat to commemorate the experience of winning a national title.
-A detailed explanation of the logistics of the locker room program will be provided in the championship specific section of the manual.
-However, listed below is a summary of steps that should be followed when implementing the locker room program at all final championship sites.
+Listed below is a summary of steps that should be followed when implementing the locker room program at all final championship sites.

-- The product is for team champions only.
-Individual championships are not a part of the locker room distribution. - Please remove all hangtags and stickers (if needed) on the merchandise before being distributed. - The merchandise should be distributed to the winning team only immediately after the handshake as soon as the game has officially concluded.
-Extra product (if any) should be given to the team's equipment manager. - All winning team inquiries about obtaining additional locker room product should be directed to Event 1 for T-shirts (jared.hunt@hanes.com) or Top of the World for hats (npokorny@towlicensed.com).
+- Please remove all hangtags (if needed) on the merchandise before being distributed. - The merchandise should be distributed to the winning team only immediately after the handshake as soon as the game has officially concluded.
+Extra product (if any) should be given to the team's equipment manager. - All winning team inquiries about obtaining additional locker room product should be directed to Event 1 for T-shirts (julia.gale@hanes.com) or Top of the World for hats (npokorny@towlicensed.com).
 Please contact David Clendenin, associate director of licensing, at the NCAA national office should you have any questions, 317-917-6496.

-Elite 90 Award.
+Elite 90 Award

 The NCAA Elite 90 award was created to recognize the true essence of the student-athlete by honoring the individual who has reached the pinnacle of competition at the national championship level in his or her sport, while also achieving the highest academic standard among his or her peers.
 The Elite 90 award is presented to the student-athlete with the highest cumulative grade-point average participating at the finals site for each of the NCAA's championships.
 Award winners must meet certain criteria including being a sophomore or above, participating in their sport for at least two years at their school, being an active and traveling member of their team, and being a designated member of the squad size at their championship.
 The member institution is responsible for submitting their student-athlete that has the highest GPA and meets all of the other requirements.
-The NCAA championships media coordination and statistics staff and the NCAA academic and membership affairs staff will determine the winner of this award for each championship and provide the name of the recipient to the NCAA championships manager as well as the local host shortly before the championship begins.
+Mark Bedics and the NCAA academic and membership affairs staff will determine the winner of this award for each championship and provide the name of the recipient to the NCAA championships manager as well as the local host shortly before the championship begins.
 The winner's name should not be released to the public until after they are publicly recognized.
 If appropriate, the championships manager can share the information with the coach of the winning student-athlete to make sure of that person's attendance.
 However, they should not inform the student-athlete.
-Mark Bedics or another member of the NCAA media coordination staff will typically send a template of a release and the logo to the sports information director of the winner's institution on the morning of the announcement to allow them time to prepare.
+Mr. Bedics or another member of the NCAA media coordination staff will typically send a template of a release and the logo to the sports information director of the winner's institution on the morning of the announcement to allow them time to prepare.
 In addition, the information will be given to the NCAA social media staff in order for them to prepare a graphic which will post shortly after the announcement.